Deer Creek Fire: Fire tornado

+On the afternoon of July 12, a rare and significant fire tornado touched down near La Sal, as the La Sal mountain range disrupted strong wind gusts, creating an area of rotation, which then began spinning into the mostly stationary fire tornado.
+Along its short track, the tornado produced EF2-rated damage.
+The tornado first touched down a few meters to the east of Forest Road 201 at around 1:03 p.m.
+MDT and moved northeastward at an extremely slow speed.
+The tornado struck a home at EF2 intensity with estimated wind speeds of 122 mph, tearing off the roof while inflicting a mix of wind and fire damage to nearby outbuildings and residences.
+The tornado dissipated at 1:15 p.m.
+MDT, reaching a maximum width of 100 yards (91.44 meters) and tracking for 0.09 mi.

 August

 Firefighters made progress on the fire, and containment jumped to 93% by August 3.
 As containment increased to 97% five days later, all evacuation levels in Montrose County were lifted.
 However, some evacuations remained in Utah near Old La Sal.

 100% containment was achieved on the Deer Creek Fire on August 11, and remaining evacuations were lifted in San Juan County.
 Crews would remain on scene to monitor the fire.